Covid 19 coronavirus: What you will - and won't - be able to do in Auckland when new level 2 arrives

-Auckland will move to alert level 2 at midnight on Sunday, Prime Minister Jacinda Ardern announced this afternoon.
+In just 48 hours Aucklanders will be back at Level 2 - but it won't be quite the same as last time.
+Isaac Davison explains.

-The rest of New Zealand will remain at level 2.
+Auckland will move to alert level 2 at midnight on Sunday, while the rest of New Zealand will remain at level 2.

 There are a couple of key differences to the last time Auckland was in level 2 in May, in particular around gatherings and masks.